jonc/osboids/README.md

 [Boids]

-	enabled = true          ;removing the Boids group or setting enabled = false will switch off the module flock-size = 100        ;the number of Boids to flock max-speed = 3           ;how far each boid can travel per update max-force = 0.25        ;the maximum acceleration allowed to the current velocity of the boid
+	enabled = true          ;removing the Boids group or setting enabled=false will switch off the module flock-size = 100        ;the number of Boids to flock max-speed = 3           ;how far each boid can travel per update max-force = 0.25        ;the maximum acceleration allowed to the current velocity of the boid